Palakkad: Healthcare

-Prominent People
+Notable people

 Culture

-Palakkad is a city where people from all the religion live together with peace.
-Many temples,mosques churches and other religious centres are located in and around the city.Manappullikavu Vela is one of the largest fests that takes place in the city.
-It is hosted by 8 sets of commities or deshams.
-Large crowd gathers in front of the fort for witnessing the fest.
-Elephants and the fireworks are the highlights.Kalpathi Ratholsavam is an annual fest that takes place in Kalpathy, which is the first heritage village in Kerala.
+Palakkad is a city where people from all religions live together with peace.
+Many temples, mosques churches and other religious centres are located in and around the city.
+Manappullikavu Vela is one of the largest fests that takes place in the city.
+It is hosted by 8 sets of committees or deshams.
+Large crowds gather in front of the fort for witnessing the fest.
+Elephants and fireworks are the highlights.
+Kalpathi Ratholsavam is an annual fest that takes place in Kalpathy, which is the first heritage village in Kerala.
 Chariot is the main attraction of the fest.
 There are also many other festivals in the city where people come and enjoy with unity by forgetting about religion.

-Heritage villages or mostly called by agraharams are important as far as the city is concerned.
+Heritage villages or mostly called by Agraharams are important as far as the city is concerned.
 There are around 24 heritage villages in and around the city where the Tamil Brahmins migrated from parts Tamil Nadu many years before live together.
 A Jain temple is located at Jainamedu, one of the suburbs of the city and is one of the few places in Kerala where the vestiges of Jainism in Kerala have survived.
 Sree Emoor Bhagavathy temple located at Kallekulangara, another suburb of the city is believed to be consecrated by Parasurama for the safety of Kerala.
 Holy Trinity English Church located near Palakkad Fort was established in the year 1855.
 The only Urdu Juma Masjid in Kerala is located at Diara Street.